OmkarAcharekar/x86_64-Model-Kernel/README.md

 # Build Setup Modek to Compile a Kernel for `x86_64`

 A compatible  binary (kernel) which refers to a specification that defines the handoff from a bootloader to a payload.
-The `ELF64-x86_64`-file contains The binary g  that can be loaded  by a GRUB bootloader.
+The `ELF64-x86_64`-file contains the binary   that can be loaded  by a GRUB bootloader.
 It fetches data from `UEFI` firmware and `cpuid` and logs that information to the screen.
 The main goals were to figure out how such a setup will look like

 The demo project focuses on the **x86_64** processor architecture  and `UEFI` as firmware environment.